A Guide to Afghan Food, Background and Culture

 I imagine when people think of Afghan cuisine, they think hot, spicy, and I expect a mish-mash of all the Middle Eastern dishes they’ve seen or tasted: baklava, fattoush, to name some of the popular ones.
 Although most of these are eaten all other the Middle East, you mustn’t forget that each country has their own specific dishes, those they can call their own.
-This why I want to share with you how to eat like an Afghan.

 - Afghanistan is located in South and Central Asia

-- It is a landlocked country
+- It is a landlocked country with lots of mountains

 - It has Pakistan, Iran, Turkmenistan, Uzbekistan, Tajikistan and China as its neighbours